splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 2. In the left navigation menu, select :guilabel:`Infrastructure`.
 3. In the :guilabel:`Containers` section, select :guilabel:`Kubernetes`.
 The Kubernetes navigator displays.

-To filter the data shown in the navigator to a specific cluster, such as the one you installed the Splunk Distribution of OpenTelemetry Collector in, set the :guilabel:`Cluster` value to the cluster name you provided in :ref:`quickstart-imm/gdi-infrastructure-imqs`.
+To filter the data shown in the navigator to a specific cluster, such as the one you installed the Splunk Distribution of OpenTelemetry Collector in, set the :guilabel:`Cluster` value to the cluster name you provided in :ref:`gdi-infrastructure-imqs`.

 For more details about the data displayed in the Kubernetes navigator, see :ref:`Use the Kubernetes navigator <use-the-k8s-navigator>`.

 Splunk Observability Cloud also provides :ref:`built-in (out of the box) dashboards <dashboards>` that you can use to explore your Kubernetes data.
 To access these dashboards, open the navigation :guilabel:`Menu` and select :guilabel:`Dashboards`.
 The Dashboards page displays.
 Search for :guilabel:`Kubernetes`.
 The :guilabel:`Kubernetes` dashboard group displays.
 Select a link to access a relevant dashboard.

 To narrow the scope of the data shown in the navigator, such as to only the data received from the connection you made, select :guilabel:`Add Filter` and select a key and value that uniquely identify your connection.
-For example, you can select :guilabel:`subscription_id = <your subscription ID>`, where the subscription ID value is the one associated with a subscription you provided in :ref:`quickstart-imm/gdi-cloud-imqs`.
+For example, you can select :guilabel:`subscription_id = <your subscription ID>`, where the subscription ID value is the one associated with a subscription you provided in :ref:`gdi-infrastructure-imqs`.
 Select :guilabel:`Apply Filter`.

 Splunk Observability Cloud also provides :ref:`built-in (out of the box) dashboards <dashboards>` that you can use to explore your Microsoft Azure data.
 To access these dashboards, open the navigation Menu and select Dashboards.
 The Dashboards page displays.
 Search for Azure.
 Several Microsoft Azure dashboard groups display.
 Select a link to access a relevant dashboard.